 tz4accounts cannot be delegates.

 An operation in which an account designates a delegate.
-The delegating account’s balance increases the delegate’s stake and consequently its baking rights and endorsing rights.
+The delegating account’s balance increases the delegate’s stake and consequently its baking rights and attesting rights.
 However, the delegate does not control the funds of the delegating account, e.g., it can not spend them.

 - Double signing

 The situation when a baker signs two different blocks at the same level and same round, is called double baking.
 Double baking is detrimental to the network and might be indicative of an attempt to double spend.
-The same goes for signing two different endorsements at the same level and the same round.
-As such, double signing (i.e., double baking or double endorsing) is punished by the network: an accuser can provide proof of the double signing to be awarded part of the double signer’s deposit – see Slashing.
+The same goes for signing two different attestations at the same level and the same round.
+As such, double signing (i.e., double baking or double attesting) is punished by the network: an accuser can provide proof of the double signing to be awarded part of the double signer’s deposit – see Slashing.

 - Failing Noop